IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 - Accuratly detect of smokes
 - Activation of air extractor

-General Porpose air quality system.
-Creation of a system that a person or institution can use to report air quality on general basis.
+general-purpose air quality system.
+Creation of a system on which a person or institution can rely to report air quality on a general basis.

 ## Choosing the right Sensor for your application.